tari-project/rfcs/src/RFC-0330_Cerberus.md

 9. Each VN checks that the state received from each foreign shard corresponds to the inputs in the transaction.
 If not, the VN can immediately vote `Abort`.
 8. At this point, the shard leaders have all the state they need to execute the transaction.
 Execution is handed off to the TariVM which returns a new set of state objects as output.
+It is important to note that if a transaction _execution_ returns an error (because someone tried to spend more than they have, for example), then this _does not lead to an `Abort` decision!`
 9. Each shard executes the transaction independently, and another Hotstuff consensus chain is produced to achieve consensus on the resulting output set.
 If the transaction is `Abort`, then all pledged inputs are rolled back.
    Otherwise, the decision is `Commit`, and the pledged inputs are marked as `Down`.
 Any output objects that belong